 Diet timeline (typical, vet-guided)

-Hydration & enrichment
+Hydration & low-stress support

 8. Prevention: Holidays & Everyday